jbinkley60/MezzmoTrailerChecker/README.md

 - Track movies which have local trailers, which don't and last checked time
 - Download high quality trailers from You Tube and IMDB for local playback
 - Fast You Tube and IMDB download speeds with daily limit setting
-- Option to manually enter your own IMDB trailer URLs
 - Detect You Tube trailers which cannot be downloaded and marks them "Bad"
 - Automatically remove bad trailers from Mezzmo
 - Automatically normalize and trim the You Tube and IMDB trailers names